CRM Comparison: Business Central and Dynamics 365 Sales

 • Opportunity Management

-With Business Central’s out-of-the-box integration between these CRM capabilities and its core ERP functionality, it offers a fully connected lead-to-cash journey within a single application.
+With inbuilt integration between these CRM capabilities and core ERP functionality, Business Central offers a connected lead-to-cash functionality.

-When to Choose Dynamics 365 Sales Over Business Central CRM
+When to Choose Dynamics 365 Sales vs Business Central

-Whereas Business Central is, first and foremost, an ERP system that includes basic CRM features, Dynamics 365 Sales is a purpose-built CRM module.
-As a result, it offers a broader set of sales CRM capabilities.
+Business Central is, first and foremost, an ERP system that includes basic CRM features.
+In contrast.
+Dynamics 365 Sales is a purpose-built CRM application, so it offers a broader set of sales CRM capabilities.

 Lead Management